nvidia-holoscan/holoscan-sdk/docs/examples/ping_custom_op.md

 }  // namespace holoscan::ops
 ```
 - The `PingMxOp` class inherits from the {cpp:class}`Operator <holoscan::ops::Operator>` base class (line `7`).
-- The `HOLOSCAN_OPERATOR_FORWARD_ARGS` macro (line `9`) is syntactic sugar to help forward an operator's constructor arguments to the {cpp:class}`Operator <holoscan::ops::Operator>` base class,
-  and is a convenient shorthand to avoid having to manually define constructors for your operator with the necessary parameters.
+- The `HOLOSCAN_OPERATOR_FORWARD_ARGS` macro (line `9`) is syntactic sugar to help forward an operator's constructor arguments to the {cpp:class}`Operator <holoscan::ops::Operator>` base class, and is a convenient shorthand to avoid having to manually define constructors for your operator with the necessary parameters.
 - Input/output ports with the names "in"/"out" are added to the operator spec on lines `14` and `15` respectively.
-The port
-type of both ports are `int` as indicated by the template argument `<int>`.
+The port type of both ports are `int` as indicated by the template argument `<int>`.
 - We add a "multiplier" parameter to the operator spec (line `16`) with a default value of 2.
 This parameter is tied to the private "multiplier_" data member.
-- In the `compute()` method, we receive the integer data from the operator's "in" port (line `20`), print it's value, multiply it's value by the multiplicative factor, and send the new value downstream (line `27`).
+- In the `compute()` method, we receive the integer data from the operator's "in" port (line `20`), print its value, multiply its value by the multiplicative factor, and send the new value downstream (line `27`).
 - On line `20`, note that the data being passed between the operators has the type `int`.
 - The call to `op_output.emit(value)` on line `27` is equivalent to `op_output.emit(value, "out")` since this operator has only 1 output port.
 If the operator has more than 1 output port, then the port name is required.
 ````